Meditation & Gut Health. How Are They Related?

 by Buffy Owens

 When you think of meditation you probably don’t associate it with better digestion and gut health.
-I know I didn’t until I learned just how much chronic stress influences our gut health and just how powerful meditation is for decreasing stress.
+I know I didn’t.
+At least not until I learned just how much chronic stress influences our gut health and just how powerful meditation is for decreasing stress.

 What Does Evolution Have To Do With Healthy Digestion?

 Issues like leaky gut often come from living a high-stress lifestyle.
 Most of us are under a lot of stress in today’s world.
 When you’re feeling anxious or rushed, your body goes into fight or flight.
 This is a survival mechanism that’s been with us since long before our frontal lobes developed.
 Back when we had to struggle just to survive, fight-flight -freeze was useful, but nowadays we don’t have to fight off predators and run for our lives (at least not often).
 This response to external stress kicks in anytime something triggers our stress response.

 When your body is in fight or flight it isn’t able to direct much energy towards proper digestion.
 The food we take in when we’re in a hurry, working, or worried just sits in our guts until we’ve calmed down enough to initiate digestion.
 But a person’s still gotta eat and that’s where things get tricky.
 If you want healthy digestion, more energy, clear skin and a calm nervous system, meditation is the answer.